 This tomato peach salad is my favorite way to showcase this local summer produce.
 Delicious, beautiful, and packed with nutrients, it’s ready in just 20 minutes.

 If you’re sick of me talking about campsite cooking already, go ahead and skip this paragraph – and the next two – because I’m not done with it just yet!
-This tomato peach salad was born during (surprise!) one of our many camping trips to Cape Cod.
+This tomato peach salad with corn was born during (surprise!) one of our many camping trips to Cape Cod.

 One day, I’d bought some gorgeous tomatoes, corn, peaches, and red onions at the local farmstand for dinner.
 I had planned on making a tomato-onion salad, grilling the corn, and eating the peaches whole (with the juice dripping down my chin, of course).
-But by the time I got back to the campsite, an idea popped into my brain: why not combine all these things into a giant salad?
+But by the time I got back to the campsite, an idea popped into my brain: why not combine all these things into one salad?

 Between the juicy tomatoes, sweet peaches, savory corn, and sharp onion, it turned out to be an incredibly satisfying – not to mention gorgeous – summer dish.
 The salad got rave reviews from my camping mates and has since become a staple at our corner of the campground.
 Here’s how it’s done…